Staying clean while camping is tricky.

-The outdoor shower system includes a 10-liter tank which provides roughly a 4-minute shower.
+This outdoor shower system includes a 10-liter tank which provides roughly a 4-minute shower.
 Or, you can use your own water receptacle, such as a bucket, to take an even longer camp shower.

+This device actually contains a battery-powered pump for a stronger flow.
+This means you don`t have to hang the device from a tree like most portable showers.
 The batteries are completely rechargeable.
 Just plug the device into a USB port and you`ll get roughly 45 minutes of use from about 3 or 4 hours of charging.

 Another notable feature is the long hose and convenient shower head.
 The 6-foot hose makes it easy to completely wash off with the water tank sitting on the ground.